 Swimming in the Bruce Peninsula Grotto

 For many, taking a dip inside the alluring azure waters of the Grotto is a bucket list.
 Although it is not forbidden, swimming in the Grotto is not encouraged.
-For those seeking a bit more adventure, there is an underwater tunnel between the Grotto and Georgian Bay. it’s a popular activity for SCUBA divers in Bruce.
+There is an underwater tunnel between the Grotto and Georgian Bay for those seeking a bit more adventure. it’s a popular activity for SCUBA divers in Bruce.

 Pro-tip: One of the main advantages of Tobermory camping within Cyprus Lake Campground is that you can access the Grotto at any time by hiking the trail right from your campsite.

 There are many opportunities for hiking in Bruce Peninsula National Park.
 One of the best hikes in Bruce is the famous Bruce Trail which has a trailhead right to the visitor’s center.
 The Bruce Trail is a 782 km trail making it Canada’s longest and oldest trail.

 There are also many hikes in Bruce Country including family-friendly coastal hikes.
 In fact, Bruce Peninsula National Park has some of the best hiking trails in Ontario.